CDC Issues Guidance Allowing Fully Vaccinated Individuals to Go Without Masks

 For the time being, employers may be best served to take a wait-and-see approach until clearer guidance is provided by OSHA or state and local agencies.
 Employers can let employees know that they are aware of the changes to CDC guidance, but that it is still subject to mask policies at, among other places, workplaces.

-If you have questions about the new CDC guidance or your current procedures related to COVID-19, or need assistance putting together a COVID-19 preparedness plan, please contact Brittany Lopez Naleid, Shannon Toole or your Reinhart attorney.
+If you have questions about the new CDC guidance or your current procedures related to COVID-19, or need assistance putting together a COVID-19 preparedness plan, please contact Brittany Lopez Naleid, Shannon West or your Reinhart attorney.

 Please visit Reinhart’s Coronavirus Resources Center for additional up-to-date information.